hankzhang2003/spotify-billboard-analysis/README.md

 ## Overview

 This is an an analysis of the Spotify features of songs on the Billboard Hot 100 Songs chart.
-The objective of this project is to analyze the evolution of music over the years
+The objective of this project is to analyze the evolution of music trends over the past 60 years.
+There are many categorical and numerical varables with characteristics of each song, from basic metrics like title/artist/album to metrics that may not even properly expressible with numbers such as danceability.

+&nbsp;

 ## Description of Dataset

 The dataset contains information about the Billboard Hot 100 Songs chart between August 1958 and January 2020.
-The data was taken from data.world.
+This dataset was taken from data.world but all of this data is obtainable by scraping Spotify's API using Selenium and BeautifulSoup.
 The first data table (hot-stuff.csv, also known as weeks) contains data about the position of each song on the chart over the time period and has 320,000 rows.
 The second data table (hot-100-audio features.csv, also known as features) contains data about the features of each song and has 28,500 rows.
+There are both categorical and numerical variables.

 &nbsp;